kloia/bdd-helper/README.md

 # Global Context

-You should be add GlobalContext.new to Before method in your cucumber hooks.
-It reset global variables to default values for each scenario in an execution.
+You add GlobalContext.new to Before method in your cucumber hooks.
+It resets global variables to default values for each scenario in an execution.

-- $page_title &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;: The page title is assigned in the `get window title` step
+- $current_url  &nbsp;&nbsp;&nbsp;: The current url is assigned in the `get current url` step
-- $current_url &nbsp;&nbsp;&nbsp;&nbsp;: The current url is assigned in the `get current url` step
+- $window_size  : The window size is assigned in the `get window size` step
-- $window_size &nbsp;: The window size is assigned in the `get window size` step
+- $page_title&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; : The page title is assigned in the `get window title` step
 ```
 Before do |scenario|
   GlobalContext.new